Confederate States of America: Diplomacy

-Nevertheless, the Confederacy was seen internationally as a serious attempt at nationhood, and European governments sent military observers to assess whether there had been a de facto establishment of independence.
+Nevertheless, the Confederacy was seen internationally as making a serious attempt at nationhood, and European governments sent military observers to assess whether there had been a de facto establishment of independence.
 These observers included Arthur Lyon Fremantle of the British Coldstream Guards, who entered the Confederacy via Mexico, Fitzgerald Ross of the Austrian Hussars, and Justus Scheibert of the Prussian Army.
 European travelers visited and wrote accounts for publication.
 Importantly in 1862, the Frenchman Charles Girard's Seven months in the rebel states during the North American War testified "this government ... is no longer a trial government ... but really a normal government, the expression of popular will".
 Fremantle went on to write in his book Three Months in the Southern States that he had:

 not attempted to conceal any of the peculiarities or defects of the Southern people.
 Many persons will doubtless highly disapprove of some of their customs and habits in the wilder portion of the country; but I think no generous man, whatever may be his political opinions, can do otherwise than admire the courage, energy, and patriotism of the whole population, and the skill of its leaders, in this struggle against great odds.
 And I am also of opinion that many will agree with me in thinking that a people in which all ranks and both sexes display a unanimity and a heroism which can never have been surpassed in the history of the world, is destined, sooner or later, to become a great and independent nation.

 French Emperor Napoleon III assured Confederate diplomat John Slidell that he would make a "direct proposition" to Britain for joint recognition.
 The Emperor made the same assurance to British members of Parliament John A. Roebuck and John A. Lindsay.
 Roebuck in turn publicly prepared a bill to submit to Parliament supporting joint Anglo-French recognition of the Confederacy.
 "Southerners had a right to be optimistic, or at least hopeful, that their revolution would prevail, or at least endure."
 Following the disasters at Vicksburg and Battle of Gettysburg in July 1863, the Confederates "suffered a severe loss of confidence in themselves" and withdrew into an interior defensive position.
 By December 1864, Davis considered sacrificing slavery in order to enlist recognition and aid from Paris and London; he secretly sent Duncan F. Kenner to Europe with a message that the war was fought solely for "the vindication of our rights to self-government and independence" and that "no sacrifice is too great, save that of honor".
 The message stated that if the French or British governments made their recognition conditional on anything at all, the Confederacy would consent to such terms.
 European leaders all saw that the Confederacy was on the verge of defeat.